-SAMPLING METHOD: BOAT, DOCK, BRIDGE OR WADING
+SAMPLING METHOD: DOCK, BRIDGE OR WADING

-- 1. Place your probe 0.5 m beneath the surface of the water if sampling in Maryland or 1.0 m beneath the surface if sampling in Virginia.
-If you are unable to collect at these depths, due to equipment limitations, place the tip of the probe just below the surface of the water (approximately 0.3 m). - 2.
+- 1. Place the tip of the probe just below the surface of the water (approximately 0.3 m). - 2.
 Wait for the probe to stabilize. - 3.
 Record your reading and the depth at which you recorded your reading.